 Haunted Houses: Halloween is not fun without a good scare at a haunted house.
 In Las Vegas, there are several haunted houses available for thrill seekers to get a good scare.
-Check out The Asylum and Hotel Fear located at the Meadows Mall or check yourself in for The Victim Experience at the Grand Canyon Shopping Center.
+Check out The Asylum and Hotel Fear located at the Meadows Mall.Suggested: Things to Do in Las Vegas During the Fall

 Adult Fun: There are too many nightclubs and adult-themed party events to list here, but a few hot spots include: Halloween Weekend at Hakkasan located at the MGM Grand; Ghouls Gone Wild located at the Crazy Horse III; Night of the Killer Costumes located at the Ghostbar in The Palms; Dead or Alive Party located at Gilley’s Saloon; Halloween at the LINQ and many more.

 Vegas goes all out for Christmas and if you plan on visiting the strip on Christmas day, prepare for crowds and to make dinner reservations ahead of time unless you like waiting in long lines.
 But if you have to wait, the wait will be worth it.
 Some of the many things to do in Las Vegas over the Christmas holidays include watching the beautiful lights at the Bellagio as they dance around to Christmas music, visiting the completely decked out Bellagio Conservatory and Botanical Gardens, and more.